MicrosoftDocs/powerbi-docs/powerbi-docs/service-connect-to-insightly.md

 4. Select **Key** as the Authentication type and provide your Insight API Key then select **Sign In**.
 See details on [finding this](#FindingParams) below.

    ![](media/service-connect-to-insightly/creds.png)
 5. After approving, the import process will begin automatically.
-When complete, a new dashboard, report and model will appear in the Navigation Pane.
+When complete, a new dashboard, report and model will appear in the nav pane.
 Select the dashboard to view your imported data.

      ![](media/service-connect-to-insightly/dashboard.png)